NickSdot/vue-heroicons-helper-components/README.md

 ## Usage Now

-Now I any icon can be used with the same import.
+Now any icon can be used with the same import.

 ```vue
 <template>